-- The park is remnant of a rainforest that is older and diverse than Amazon
+- The park is a remnant of a rainforest that is older and more diverse than the Amazon.

-- In fact Phang Nga Bay is to the west of Khao Sok, like an extension to the park
+- Phang Nga Bay is to the west of Khao Sok, like an extension to the park.

 - Khao Sok National Park has the most scenic lake called Cheow Lan Lake..

-- It is just couple of hours from Phuket
+- It is just a couple of hours from Phuket.

 Khao Sok National Park

-If you are coming from Phuket, there are regular buses that pass through Takua Pa and drop you at Khao Sok.
-Similarly from Khao Sok you get direct buses to Phuket.
+If you start from Phuket, regular buses pass through Takua Pa and drop you at Khao Sok.
+Similarly, from Khao Sok, you get direct buses to Phuket.

 Cheow Lan Lake Tour